wp-plugins/moodle-course-list-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin will allow you to display a list of Moodle courses for a specific user of Moodle.
-This is ideal for teachers who use WordPress for public communication and Moodle for private classroom activities.

 == Description ==